eclipse-che/che-theia/CONTRIBUTING.md

 and run these plugins with the existing che-theia app:
 `run ...
 HOSTED che-theia + container-plugin` or `run ...
 HOSTED che-theia + factory-plugin`

+### How to run Che Theia with VS Code builtin extensions

+First of all it is needed to download extensions: `download builtin extensions ...
+DEV che-theia`.
+Then start che-theia: `run ...
+HOSTED che-theia + builtin extensions`.

 ## How to develop Che Theia remote plugin mechanism